 On 2nd April 1999 Luise was interviewed by Sue Lawley for the long-running BBC radio programme Desert Island Discs.
 The programme, which began broadcasting in 1942, takes as its central idea the fantasy that a celebrity has been cast away on a desert island and must choose 8 pieces of music to take with them, which will be all they have to listen to whilst isolated.
 The rules state they are also given a copy of the Bible (or similar religious or philosophical book) and the Complete Works of Shakespeare; they are then asked to choose one further book and one luxury item which they can also take with them.
 Each guest is interviewed about their choices and what each means to them.

-CLICK HERE to listen to the programme in full.
+CLICK HERE to listen to the programme in full on the BBC website.
+You can also now listen to the episode on Spotify.

 Luise discusses at great length some of the most memorable moments in her life; her reminiscence of the night she witnessed the burning of the Reichstag building in Berlin is especially moving as is the time she heard Hitler’s declaration of the invasion of Poland.
 The interview also touches on lighter moments and her acquaintance with Einstein, Thomas Mann, Bertolt Brecht and Louis B. Mayer, amongst others.
 She speaks especially movingly about the moment she met Clifford Odets and how she knew almost immediately that she was in love with him but recalls that the relationship was “fulfilling, terrible, tearing, complete.”